-How to Format Fields in Bulk and Automatically to Maintain Consistent Data
+How to Format Fields in Bulk and Automatically to Ensure Data Consistency

-Existing data in any field can be formatted in bulk with the Transform Data module, or if you have an export from a third-party application or other data in a CSV, the new data can be formatted on import using the Magical Import module.
+Existing data in any field can be formatted in bulk using the Transform Data module.
+Alternatively, if you have an export from a third-party application or other data in a CSV format, the new data can be formatted on import using the Magical Import module.

 Format in Bulk Using the Transform Data Module